Part-Time

 Can I get a receipt for fees paid?

 If you pay online you will receive an email acknowledging your online payment.
-An official receipt will also be automatically posted to your home address by our Fees and Grants Office.
-You do not need to request one.
+An official receipt can be requested from our Fees and Grants Office after October 1st.
+Email fionnuala.oreilly@itb.ie to request a receipt.

 Can I get tax relief on my fees?